 The number of different space tourism projects in development certainly points to a demand for these unique flying experiences, despite the large price tags.

-Some big name projects have already put their launch dates back several times, due to unforseen problems (notably the tragic Virgin Galactic crash earlier this year).
+Some big name projects have already put their launch dates back several times, due to unforseen problems (notably the tragic Virgin Galactic crash in 2014).
 But whenever it actually arrives, there’s no doubt that private space travel is by no means light years away.

 Here are some of the projects currently in development, and when they may become a reality.